 If you’re striving for a simplified, calmer life, try to start and end your day with mindfulness.

-Also in the Mindfulness Series …
+Other Posts in the Mindfulness Series …

 Follow me on Twitter … Now! @slappyintheface